 It is impossible to individually recognize all parish members who through the years contributed their prayers, time, talent and finances to make possible the incredible growth and progress of the parish.
 Some names are noted because of extraordinary efforts in achieving milestones.
 Of course this parish like every other experienced some hard times, the Depression, losing sons in the wars, constant maintenance of the buildings and economic ups and downs of the region.
 The following are some highlight dates of growth for our community:

 1921 Father Germanos Papayioanous named the first full time priest.
-(A complete listing of priests serving the Annunciation parish is attached.)
+(A complete listing of priests serving the Annunciation parish is below.)
 The regular worship began at the Annunciation Church on Robert Boulevard.

 August 12, 1932 The local chapter of Philoptochos is founded.
 Penelope Zonars is appointed president.